verana-labs/verifiable-trust-spec/spec.md

 ### [VT-JSON-SCHEMA-CRED-W3C] Verifiable Trust Json Schema Credential

-To provide cryptographic evidence that data stored in a VPR (e.g., a credential JSON Schema) is authored and controlled by the Ecosystem that operates the corresponding Trust Registry, the **Ecosystem controller** of the Trust Registry issues a VTJSC (which is a [JSON Schema Credential](https://www.w3.org/TR/vc-json-schema/)) **after** creating the `CredentialSchema` entry in the VPR.
+To provide cryptographic evidence that data stored in a VPR (e.g., a credential JSON Schema) is authored and controlled by the Ecosystem that governs it, the **[[ref: corporation]] controlling the Ecosystem** issues a VTJSC (which is a [JSON Schema Credential](https://www.w3.org/TR/vc-json-schema/)) **after** creating the `CredentialSchema` entry in the VPR.

-The Json Schema Credential MUST be issued using the **Ecosystem DID recorded as the Trust Registry’s Ecosystem identifier** in the VPR, and MUST reference the corresponding `CredentialSchema` entry.
+The Json Schema Credential MUST be issued using the **Ecosystem DID recorded in the VPR** and MUST reference the corresponding `CredentialSchema` entry.

 A VTJSC MUST include, at a minimum, the following attributes:

 - `@context`: MUST include `https://www.w3.org/ns/credentials/v2`
 - `id`: URL of the credential (e.g., a `https://example/vtjsc.json`)
 - `type`: MUST include `VerifiableCredential`, `JsonSchemaCredential` and `VerifiableTrustJsonSchemaCredential`
-- `issuer`: the Ecosystem DID that controls the Trust Registry
+- `issuer`: the Ecosystem DID
 - `credentialSchema`: an object containing:
   - `id`: `https://www.w3.org/ns/credentials/json-schema/v2.json`
   - `type`: `JsonSchema`